usds/ditap-curriculum-update/3_Curriculum/3B_DITAP-Core-Curriculum/Module-2/Sprint-3/Defining Success for your Digital Services Acquisition.md

 **This allows teams to:**

-* Design performance work statements around impact, not just features.
+* Design performance work statements around impact, not just features
-* Create feedback loops that prioritize iteration and improvement.
+* Create feedback loops that prioritize iteration and improvement
-* Select vendors who understand mission delivery, not just software development.
+* Select vendors who understand mission delivery, not just software development

- **Common Pitfalls to Avoid**
+ **Common pitfalls to avoid**

-* Writing problem statements that sound like pre-selected solutions.
+* Writing problem statements that sound like pre-selected solutions
-* Skipping objectives because “we’ll know it when we see it.”
+* Skipping objectives because “we’ll know it when we see it”
-* Setting vague goals like “improve user experience” without measurable criteria.
+* Setting vague goals like “improve user experience” without measurable criteria
-* Confusing features with outcomes (e.g., “have a dashboard” vs. “help staff track performance in real time”).
+* Confusing features with outcomes (e.g., “have a dashboard” vs. “help staff track performance in real time”)

-## Checklist for step 1 completion
+## Checklist for Step 1 completion

 Before moving to acquisition strategy development, ensure you can answer: